 Note: Check types listed above must be made payable to you

 Longer Delays May Apply

 In some cases, we will not make all of the funds that you deposit by check available to you on the first business day after the day of your deposit.
 Depending on the type of check you deposit, funds may not be available until the second business day after the day of your deposit.
-The first $200 of your deposits, however, will be available on the first business day after the day of your deposit.
+The first $225 of your deposits, however, may be available on the first business day after the day of your deposit.

 If we are not going to make all of the funds from your deposit available to you as described above, we will notify you at the time you make your deposit.
 We will also tell you when the funds will be available.
 If your deposit is not made directly to one of our employees, or if we decide to take this action after you have left our Capital One location, we will send you a notice.